Neural Luenberger state observer for nonautonomous nonlinear systems: Numerical case studies

 Thus, \eqref{eq:KalmanObs} and \eqref{eq:DRE} must be solved simultaneously.
 The extended Kalman Filter (EKF) is applied to the bioreactor model \eqref{Bioreactor Model} for state observation.
 For this implementation, the linearized matrices are defined as:

-and we set $Q=I_2$, $R=1$, and $P_0=I_2$.
+The covariance matrices are chosen as $Q= $, $R=0.1$, with $P_0=I_2$.
+These values were selected via a logarithmic grid search, yielding a preference for larger $Q$ and smaller $R$, consistent with the deterministic setting.
 The system initial conditions for $(x_1,x_2)$ and $(\hat{x}_1,\hat{x}_2)$ were sampled consistently with the simulator configuration.
 The results in Figure \ref{fig:bioreactor_compare} and Table \ref{tab:bioreactor_compare} show that the model-based EKF has the second largest estimation error among the three approaches.
 Although the EKF can perform well when provided with an accurate model, its performance is primarily limited by its sensitivity to initialization.
 Therefore, we claim that the neural network-based data-driven observer achieves satisfactory state observation performance when a nonlinear accurate model is unavailable, outperforming the local linearization-based methodology.